kaga/kaga.github.io/debugging-teams/_posts/2021-11-28-Managers-Path.markdown

 Moreover, I was also horrified by the sea of non-technical managers, who knows little about project management nor software engineering.
 They came up with unrealistic schedules and cared little about the team, or the project.
 To those managers, software engineer seems to be a cog in a massive factory.

-On the other hand, I have also saw our former peers, who was a good developer, promoted to management level only to witness she is fully occupied by endless meaningless meetings and project status reports.
+On the other hand, I have also witnessed my former peers, who was a good developer then promoted to management level, fully occupied by endless meaningless meetings and project status reports.

 ## Being a ~~Manager~~ Leader Can Be Fun